artsy/README/RFCs/switch-to-standardrb.md

 ## Proposal

-We should switch to Standard Ruby for our Ruby projects.
+We should switch to Standard Ruby for our Ruby projects but hold off on the Rails plugin for now.

 ## Reasoning

 RuboCop is too configurable and results in drift from project to project.
 Standard Ruby has reached 1.0 and solves this problem by not being configurable at all (well mostly not)!

-At this point Standard Ruby also has a Rails-specific add-on that we can also use.

 It's editor integration is well done and specifically for VS Code users, it is fast.
 More here: